 Qualification

-Any Contribution made to INTERCHAIN during the Contribution Period as described below is qualified as a non-refundable donation.
+Any Contribution made to INTERCHAIN during the Contribution Period as described below is qualified as a non-refundable donation, except a respective portion of a non-refundable administration support fee of USD $150,000.00 in total, calculated using the exchange rates as provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at the end of the Contribution Period.

 Contributions can be made using ether (ETH) or bitcoin (BTC).